What is Eating My Pepper Plants at Night? You’d think the pepper part of pepper plants would not be attractive to pests.

 Slugs are usually found in decaying organic matter around the stems of plants.

-If you can keep the beds free from as much organic matter as possible, this will discourage the slugs and snails from living there and accessing the pepper plants.
+Keeping the beds free from as much organic matter as possible will discourage the slugs and snails from living there and accessing the pepper plants.

 6. Pepper Maggot

 The pepper maggot is the larval stage of the lifecycle of the pepper maggot fly.
 They lay the eggs directly onto the fruit.

 You will be able to see stings on the surface of the fruit.
 The larvae are about ½ inches (1.25 cm) long.